japl-lang/japl/README.md

 ### Disclaimer

 This project is currently a WIP (Work in Progress) and is not optimized nor complete.
-The first version of the interpreter is written in Python, but there are plans to create a bytecode VM using nim in the near future.
+The first version of the interpreter is written in Python, but a bytecode stack-based VM written in nim is being developed right now.

 For other useful information, check the LICENSE file in this repo.